-In 2019, two data breaches at Facebook data arose from third parties mishandling information on Facebook’s behalf.
-The first, 540 million records were in misconfigured AWS S3 buckets.
-Similarly, At The Pool leaked various information of 22,000 Facebook users, including unprotected passwords and email addresses.
+For example, in 2019 two breaches on Facebook data arose from third parties mishandling information on Facebook’s behalf.
+The first 540 million records were in misconfigured AWS S3 buckets.
+Similarly, At The Pool leaked information about 22,000 Facebook users, including unprotected passwords and email addresses.

-In 2020, cybercriminals exploited vulnerabilities within Accellion’s (now known as Kiteworks) File Transfer Appliance, which transmits large, sensitive files across a network, to leak sensitive data such as Social Security numbers and financial information.
-Some of the organizations affected were the Reserve Bank of New Zealand, the University of Colorado, Qualys, and the State of Washington.
+In 2020, cybercriminals exploited vulnerabilities within Accellion’s (now known as Kiteworks) File Transfer Appliance, which transmits large, sensitive files across a network, to leak sensitive data such as Social Security numbers and financial services and information.
+Some organizations affected were the Reserve Bank of New Zealand, the University of Colorado, Qualys, and the State of Washington.

-What Are the Three Most Common Types of Data Breaches?
+What Are the Most Common Types of Data Breaches?

 Ransomware is malware that encrypts data on a device or network, and the attacker then demands payment to give over the decryption key.
-Initially these types of cyberattacks were not related to data breaches.
-Still, in recent years a scheme known as ransomware-as-a-service (RaaS) has become popular and has made these attacks a threat to companies’ data protection strategies.
+Initially these types of cyberattacks weren’t often related to data breaches.
+Lately, however, ransomware-as-a-service (RaaS) has emerged and made these attacks a threat to companies’ data protection strategies.

-Phishing attacks are a social engineering approach that can lead to several potential threats within organizations.
-The attackers pose as legitimate parties, trying to dupe employees into sharing access credentials so the attackers can then extract data.
-Targeted phishing attacks (“spear-phishing”) also extract customer data and sensitive information by posing as a supervisor within your organization.
+Phishing attacks are a social engineering approach that can lead to several potential organizational threats.
+First, the attackers pose as legitimate parties, trying to dupe employees into sharing access credentials so the attackers can then extract data.
+Targeted phishing attacks (“spear-phishing,” where the attacker poses as a supervisor within your organization) also extract customer data and sensitive information.

-What Are the Top Three Reasons for Third-Party Breaches?
+What Are the Top Reasons for Third-Party Breaches?

 Like cyberattacks, third-party data breaches can happen for numerous reasons.
 Even so, there are common causes that can help you to evaluate your vendor security posture before engaging in third-party relationships.